-Founding member, Carolyn Baldwin, who is still “of counsel” to the firm, is one of the first 100 women admitted to the New Hampshire Bar.
+Founding member, Carolyn Baldwin, is one of the first 100 women admitted to the New Hampshire Bar.
 She was admitted in 1977.

 In her first years of practice, Carolyn ran an environmental law clinic at the Franklin Pierce Law Center (now UNH School of Law).
 She briefly worked with a few other attorneys in Concord between 1983 and 1989, primarily practicing environmental and land-use law.
 In 1991, Richard deSeve joined Carolyn and the two practiced as Baldwin & deSeve at 101 N. Main Street.

 In 1994, Richard deSeve left the practice to join the New Hampshire Department of Environmental Services, and Carolyn was joined by recent law-school graduates Scott Hogan and Grant Kidd. (“Baldwin, Hogan & Kidd”).

 In 1998, Jed Callen joined the firm, which became “Baldwin, Callen, Hogan & Kidd”.
 Grant Kidd left New Hampshire in 2002, and Scott Hogan relocated to the seacoast and opened his own practice in 2005.
 Jed retired in 2016.